-Included in the operating lease schedule above is \$210,375 of minimum lease payments for stores that will open in fiscal 2013.
+Included in the operating lease schedule above is \$164,771 of minimum lease payments for stores that are expected to open in fiscal 2014.

 General litigation - On March 2, 2012, a putative employment class action lawsuit was filed against us and certain unnamed defendants in state court in Los Angeles County, California.
 On April 12, 2012, the Company removed the case to the United States District Court for the Central District of California.
+On August 8, 2013, the plaintiff asked the court to certify the proposed class and the Company opposed the plaintiff's request and is waiting for the court to issue a decision.
 The plaintiff and members of the proposed class are alleged to be (or to have been) non-exempt hourly employees.
 The suit alleges that Ulta violated various provisions of the California labor laws and failed to provide plaintiff and members of the proposed class with full meal periods, paid rest breaks, certain wages, overtime compensation and premium pay.
 The suit seeks to recover damages and penalties as a result of these alleged practices.
 The Company denies plaintiff's allegations and is vigorously defending the matter.